Trade directory · Oakland metro · California

 Do I need a license to do landscaping work in Oakland?

-Yes, California requires a C-27 Landscaping Contractor License for any landscaping work over $500.
-This includes design, installation, and maintenance contracts.
-Operating without proper licensing can result in fines up to $15,000 per violation according to the California Contractors State License Board.
+Yes, California requires a C-27 Landscaping Contractor License for any landscaping project over $500 including labor and materials.
+Working without proper licensing can result in fines up to $15,000 per violation according to the California Contractors State License Board.

 Q/02